-Instructions for preparing the seminar:
+Instructions for preparing a seminar:

-A student or group of students prepares the content of the assigned seminar on 1 slide in .ppt format.
-The slide must present a shortened title and a maximum of 1 diagrams and 5 indents for the subject of the seminar, font size at least 24.
+A student or group of students prepares the content of the assigned seminar on 1 slide in a .ppt format.
+The slide must present a shortened title and a maximum of 1 diagrams and 5 paragraphs for the subject of the seminar, font size at least 24.
 The footnotes should include the names of the students.
-The presentation of the seminar lasts 15 minutes and includes a short presentation (up to 5 minutes) and a discussion where the seminar leader asks the students.
-Students submit a .ppt file (in Office 2003 version and not newer !!) to the seminar leader by email no later than 3 business days before the seminar.
-The file should have an address with the name of one of the seminarists name and a seminar physio (example: JKovac\seminar\fizio.ppt).
+Oral presentation of the seminar lasts for 15 minutes and includes a short presentation (up to 5 minutes) and a discussion where the seminar leader interrogates the students.
+Students submit a .ppt file (in Office 2003 version and not newer !!) to the seminar leader by email no later than 3 working days before the seminar.
+The file should have title with the name of one of the seminarists name and a seminar physio (example: JKovac_seminar_fizio.ppt).
 Exchange of individual students among groups is possible, but only after prior arrangement with the leader of the seminar.
 A student who wants to replace a group must find the appropriate replacement for himself.
 Topics of seminars will be published on the Physiology sub-site on the website of the Faculty of Medicine and on online classroom.